MarkNenadov/kYNAB/README.md

 # kYNAB
-A Kotlin project for interacting with the YNAB (You Need A Budget) API.
+A Kotlin interface to the YNAB (You Need A Budget) API.